sunghogo/sunghogo/README.md

 <br />

 > Hi, I am a programmer motivated by graphics processing, software engineering, and computer architecture.
 As such, many of my hobby projects are designed to limit-test my understanding of these fields in my journey for continous improvement.
-I then aim to adapt and culminate these into lessons for my students.

 <br />